code-iai/pico_flexx_driver/README.md

 - `range_factor` (default="2.0"):

   Range of the 16-Bit mono image which should be mapped to the 0-255 range of the 8-Bit mono image.
-The resulting range is `range_factor` times the standard deviation arround mean.
+The resulting range is `range_factor` times the standard deviation around mean.

 - `queue_size` (default="5"):